-One of the features that really sets Articulate Storyline apart from other e-learning authoring tools is the recording feature.
-And it’s not just that you can record videos, but that you can record your video first and then decide later whether you want to keep it as a single video or use it to create a step-by-step demonstration.
+One feature that sets Articulate Storyline 360 apart from other e-learning authoring tools is the recording feature.
+It’s not just that you can record videos!
+You can record your video first and then decide whether you want to keep it as a single video or use it to create a step-by-step demonstration.
 Record once, then have the flexibility to choose your output without having to re-record anything—it’s a huge time-saver!

-When you insert a recording into Storyline, you might have noticed that you can choose to add it as a single movie file, or as step-by-step slides.
+When you insert a recording into Storyline, you can choose to add it as a single movie file or as step-by-step slides.
 If you add your recording as step-by-step slides, there are three different modes you can choose from: view mode, try mode, and test mode.

-In this article I’ll dive a little deeper into each mode so you can understand the differences and use them to your advantage.
+In this article, I’ll dive deeper into each mode to help you understand the differences and the advantages to using them.

-If you select View Mode, your slides will be inserted as a demonstration for your users.
-It won’t be interactive, but it will allow your users to watch the process in action.
-If you then select the View Mode Options hyperlink, you can choose additional options such as if you want to include captions, mouse movements, and click animations.
+In view mode, your slides will be inserted as a demonstration for your learners.
+It won’t be interactive, but it will allow your learners to watch the process in action.
+If you select the View Mode Options dropdown, you can choose additional options such as including captions, mouse movements, and click animations.

-Select the Try Mode option if you’d like to give your learners a chance to try the process themselves in an ungraded assessment.
-This is a good way for learners to practice what they’ve learned without formally testing them.
-If you select Try Mode, you can click the Try Mode Options hyperlink to set some more options such as showing the hand cursor when the learner hovers over the correct answer (it’s a good way to give learners a hint) and including hint captions.
+Select the Try Mode Steps option if you’d like to give your learners a chance to try the process themselves.
+This is delivered as an ungraded assessment and is a good way for learners to practice what they’ve learned without formally testing them.
+If you select Try Mode Steps, you can click the Try Mode Options dropdown to see more options, like showing the hand cursor when the learner hovers over the correct answer (a good way to give learners a hint) or including hint captions.

-When you choose Test Mode, Storyline will break your process down into a step-by-step graded exam, and each individual slide will automatically become a quiz slide.
-You can then customize this test for your learners by selecting the Test Mode Options hyperlink.
-From there, you can specify whether you want to show feedback, include a results slide, limit attempts, and show Try Again feedback.
+When you choose test mode, Storyline will break your process down into a step-by-step graded exam.
+Each individual slide automatically becomes a quiz slide.
+You can then customize the test by selecting the Test Mode Options dropdown.
+From there, specify whether you want to show feedback, include a results slide, limit attempts, or show Try Again feedback.